-If the initiator is the decision maker for the initiator link, the initiator shall send a MIMO Feedback frame to the responder a SIFS following the reception of the MIMO Feedback frame from the responder.
-Otherwise the initiator shall not send a MIMO Feedback frame to the responder a SIFS following the reception of the MIMO Feedback frame from the responder.
-The EDMG Channel Measurement Feedback element in the MIMO Feedback frame shall contain NI best transmit and receive sector combinations for the initiator link, which are determined based on the received SU-MIMO beamforming training feedback for the initiator SMT subphase.
+If the initiator is the decision maker for the initiator link, the initiator shall send a MIMO BF Feedback frame to the responder a SIFS following the reception of the MIMO BF Feedback frame from the responder.
+Otherwise the initiator shall not send a MIMO BF Feedback frame to the responder a SIFS following the reception of the MIMO BF Feedback frame from the responder.
+The EDMG Channel Measurement Feedback element in the MIMO BF Feedback frame shall contain NI best transmit and receive sector combinations for the initiator link, which are determined based on the received SU-MIMO beamforming training feedback for the initiator SMBT subphase.

 The NI best transmit and receive sector combinations for initiator link and the NR best transmit and receive sector combinations for responder link shall be determined in such a way that no determined transmit or receive sectors come from the same DMG antenna.
 The algorithms for determining the NI best transmit and receive sector combinations for the initiator link and for determining the NR best transmit and receive sector combinations for the responder link are implementation dependent.